How to Get Started with Salesforce for Nonprofits

 Tip Five: Target Simple Workflows

-Salesforce is so much more than a place to house data.
+All things considered, Salesforce is so much more than a place to house data.
 It’s a powerful tool to simplify and automate work, saving time, enhancing servicing levels and improving collaboration.

 Tip Six: Find a Way to Get Quick Answers

-If you are still wondering if Salesforce should be in your nonprofits future, then check out our blog, 5 Reasons Why Salesforce Is Right for Your Nonprofit.
+Finally, if you are still wondering if Salesforce should be in your nonprofits future, then check out our blog, 5 Reasons Why Salesforce Is Right for Your Nonprofit.